 1. Are your cows on pasture?

 Our dairy cows are 100% grass-fed!
-Weather permitting, we rotationally graze, meaning cows are moved onto new sections of grass each day.
+Weather permitting and when pasture is available, we rotationally graze, meaning cows are given a paddock of pasture that is ready to be eaten!

-In winter, the cows are given a designated pasture near their loafing shed, with space to spend time outside when they want!
+When not on pasture, the cows are given a designated area near their loafing shed, with space to spend time outside when they want and plenty of hay available.

 2. What do you do in the winter?

-In the winter, cows are transitioned to hay.
-They eat primarily 1st cutting hay (higher in energy) and alfalfa.
-The ladies have access to a loafing shed, with plenty of room for all 3 to lay down if they choose!
+In the winter, cows eat grass or alfalfa hay.
+The ladies have access to a loafing shed, with plenty of room for all to lay down!

 3. Are your pastures sprayed with anything?